If You Liked This Post, Please Subscribe For Weekly Updates 🙂

 I love what I do– There are billions of blogs being created every day and some people create truly inspiring successful blogs while others give up after three months claiming they said everything.
-I know it can be hard to come up with blog topics and it’s not for everyone but I don’t buy it when someone says they said everything after three months.
+I know it can be hard to come up with blog topics and it’s not for everyone, but I don’t buy it when someone says they said everything after three months.
 I truly believe that what separates bloggers that make it and the ones that don’t are passionate bloggers love what they do and don’t choose a niche they know nothing about.
 I have been blogging for four years and I still feel like there is so much I haven’t said or even touched on!
 Many bloggers don’t do it for any sort of income and would continue to write even if they made zero dollars from their blogs.
-If you going to spend hours a day on your content it’s easy to get discouraged especially when stats are much lower than you’d like them to be.
+If you going to spend hours a day on your content, it’s easy to get discouraged especially when stats are much lower than you’d like them to be.
 If you’re going to write hours a day or even just a few days a week you have to love what you do and never forget you’re why because blogs fail when you start to lose sight of that.
 I spend so much time on my blog that I am kind of obsessive about it so I am not worried about running out of things to say anytime soon!

 Make a list- Blogging takes up a lot of time and many bloggers have built full-time careers out of it which means they spend about as much time writing as you do at work.
 It would be very hard to make money off your blog if you weren’t organized and were in the mindset that you could always wing it.
-If you want to pretty much guarantee your not going to ever run out of things to say then planning will be your best friend.
-If you are not writing your next post then you should be brainstorming ones you would like to write about to avoid feeling stuck.
+If you want to pretty much guarantee you’re not going to ever run out of things to say, then planning will be your best friend.
+If you are not writing your next post, then you should be brainstorming ones you would like to write about to avoid feeling stuck.

 I get inspired by other creators– You would be surprised with how many ideas you can get from other creators in your own niche.
-I follow a couple disability and chronic illness blogs so I am a better disability advocate and sometimes when I am reading someone else’s post I get a idea for mine.
+I follow a couple disability and chronic illness blogs, so I am a better disability advocate and sometimes when I am reading someone else’s post I get a idea for mine.
 I never directly copy another creator’s idea because it’s unfair to steal someone else’s idea that they worked so hard on but come up with my own instead.
 Usually when I get ideas from other creators what I come up with is not even close to what I read so it’s something I can call my own.
-Sometimes when you work too long you miss things that are right in front of you and it won’t kill you to stop for a little bit to refocus
+Sometimes when you work too long you miss things that are right in front of you, and it won’t kill you to stop for a little bit to refocus.

 I update old posts- Sometimes I am not in the mood to create a new post and that is okay because you should never write something just to get it out.
-Instead of forcing myself to write something new I update something I wrote in my early blogging days that could use improvement.
+Instead of forcing myself to write something new, I update something I wrote in my early blogging days that could use improvement.
 It’s like a new post because I basically rewrite the whole thing but it’s really not a new idea and it takes half the time!